What They Say

 "Inclusive... non-pretentious...
 I really wish all 'classical' (for want of a better word) concerts were like this"

-Morning Star, Attila the Stockbroker (Dec 2018) on our St. Paul's Worthing Christmas concert
+Morning Star, Attila the Stockbroker (Dec 2018) on the St. Paul's Worthing Christmas concert

 “beautifully sung…. a really special musical experience”